Sparronator9999/YAMDCC/README.md

 you should be fine, as they implement the same fix that YAMDCC does.

 Please read the [disclaimer](#disclaimers), especially the bold text, if you haven't already.

+### Help!
+My fan profiles aren't being applied!

+You may need to disable virtualisation-based security (VBS, or "Core isolation" in Windows Security):

+1. Open Windows Security (by searching for it, or from `Settings` > `Update & security` > `Windows Security`).
+2. Go to `Device security` > `Core isolation`, then toggle `Memory integrity` off.
+3. Reboot and try to apply your fan profiles again.

+A warning will be added in the future to YAMDCC if VBS is enabled.

+If the above steps don't fix your problem, search the [issue tracker](https://github.com/Sparronator9999/YAMDCC/issues) for similar issues, or [open a new issue](https://github.com/Sparronator9999/YAMDCC/issues/new) if a similar issue doesn't already exist (see the [Issues section](#issues) of the README).

 ### My laptop isn't supported!
 What do I do?